sighpcedu/sighpcedu.github.io/content/resources/_index.md

 [Undergraduate Summer Opportunities]({{< relref "ugsummerresources" >}})
 //-->

+## Read Our Blog

+Our blog has short articles that include interviews with students, faculty, and staff involved in computational science education.
+It also highlights examples of education and training programs.
+You can find it [here](http://sighpceducation.hosting.acm.org/wp/).

 ## HPC Resources

 We have assembled a list of resources that include links to those just getting started with HPC to intermedicate and advanced users.